Journaling For Peace Of Mind

 The problem with the problem focus is that it creates unnecessary stress and anxiety when it is not balanced with a positive perspective.

 So, here's a three part journaling process called Goodfinding, that will help you to shift your mental focus to what is good, right and working in your life.

 - Gratitude: This is where you journal about all of the good things from your past, whether it was yesterday, or during your childhood.
 Take your time with this, and to trigger your memory, think of places you lived, friends you've had, and all of the happy times you've had.
 Focus on the good things, and write, "I'm grateful for..." each time.

 - Appreciation: Now you're focusing on all that is good, right and working in your present life.
 It may be things that you see right in front of you, your health, or your relationships with people in your current life.
 Remember, you're only focusing on the positive things.

 - Optimism: Then go on to focus on what you're looking forward to in your future.
 Write "I look forward to..." and finish that with the positive things in your future.
 There are two parts to this:

 - Focus on those things that you are sure will happen, like a relaxing weekend, a visit with a friend, a nice dinner and a movie, etc.

 - Next focus on the things that you want to happen.
 This is where you would write things like, "I look forward to feeling better" if you're having health issues, and "I look forward to reaching these financial goals" to improve your financial situation.

-Watch this helpful video, which walks you through the three part Goodfinding journaling process.
+Watch this helpful video below, which walks you through the three part Goodfinding journaling process.